N-Evan/teams-notification-action-custom/README.md

 - Activity Image: You can change the image in the notification by providing a custom URL for activity_image.

+- Custom Text: You can add a text body to your notification card!

 ## Required Permissions
 Ensure that the repository has access to the necessary secrets:

 - TEAMS_WEBHOOK_URL: The Microsoft Teams webhook URL should be stored as a repository secret.

 ## Troubleshooting
-The action will fail if any of the required inputs (webhook_url, pr_title, pr_url, pr_creator, repo_name) are missing.
+The action will fail if the required inputs (webhook_url, pr_title, pr_url, pr_creator, repo_name) are missing.
 Make sure the webhook URL is correctly configured and accessible.

 ## License